Skip to content

 Native Headless Lifecycle And Durable Turn Inspection

-POST /houmao/agents/headless/launches launches a server-managed native headless agent.
+POST /houmao/agents/headless/launches launches a passive-server-managed native headless agent.

 The resolved launch request requires: